 This is a copyrighted extract about Bible Prophecy and Dreams from my book Psychic Dreaming by Craig Hamilton-Parker ( ISBN 1-4027-0474-7 Sterling Publishers 2004 )

 Dreams caused great trouble for Joseph and his brothers.
-‘Here comes the dreamer,’ say the brothers.
+‘Here comes the dreamer,’ said the brothers.
 ‘Let us slay him, and then let us see what will become of his dreams!’
 (Gen 32:19) Joseph is thrown into a pit and eventually sold to traders, who bring him to Egypt.
-But Joseph’s understanding of prophetic dreams also brought him good fortune as well.
+But Joseph’s understanding of prophetic dreams also brought him a good fortune as well.
 His interpretation of the pharaoh’s led to his appointment as Viceroy of Egypt, and to the saving of his family from famine.

-It was a dream that foretold to Abraham of his people’s slavery in Egypt and eventual Exodus: “A deep slumber descended upon Abraham and a horror of a great darkness enveloped him… your seed will be a stranger in a land that is not theirs, and will serve them, and they will afflict them….”(Gen 15:12-13).
+It was a dream that foretold to Abraham of his people’s slavery in Egypt and eventual Exodus: “A deep slumber descended upon Abraham and horror of great darkness enveloped him… your seed will be a stranger in a land that is not theirs and will serve them, and they will afflict them….”(Gen 15:12-13).
 The covenant between God, Abraham, and the people of Israel was revealed in association with this dream.
 Similarly, Mohammed received much of the text of the Koran from a dream he had and would often interpret the dreams of his disciples’.

 The dream was, as it turned out, thought to be prophetic.
-Nebuchadnezzer eventually went insane and his son Belshazzar assumed the throne.
-During a feast given by Belshazzar Daniel saw God’s hand writing a message of judgment on the palace wall.
+Nebuchadnezzar eventually went insane and his son Belshazzar assumed the throne.
+During a feast given by Belshazzar Daniel saw God’s handwriting a message of judgment on the palace wall.
 He interpreted the writing to the king, “Thou art weighed in the balances, and art found wanting.
 Thy kingdom is divided, and given to the Medes and Persians.”
 (Daniele 5:25-30).
 That very night, the Medo-Persian army captured Babylon and killed Belshazzar, and King Darius became ruler.

 Many Christians taught that God might reveal himself through dreams.
 St. John Chrysostom who said that we are not responsible for our dreams, and should be ashamed of what we dream or any images that appear in them.
 Similarly, dreams changed the lives of St. Augustine and St. Jerome.
 In time dreams fell out of fashion and in particular Martin Luther, the founder of Protestantism, believed that dreams were the work of the Devil.
 Luther said that sin was, “the confederate and father of foul dreams.”
 Since the church interpreted God’s word, revelations made to individuals in dreams could only come from the devil.